deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 ![](figures/figures_6_0.png)

-> 🔼 Figure 4 presents a visual comparison of novel view synthesis results from various methods on scenes from the DL3DV test set using only three input views.
+> 🔼 Figure 4 shows a visual comparison of rendered images by different methods on scenes from the DL3DV test set with three input views.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: A visual comparison of rendered images on scenes from DL3DV [20] test set with the 3-view setting.